josh-collinsworth/joco-gridsome/src/posts/new-site-new-theme-for-2018.md

 coverImage: "2018-logo.jpg"
 excerpt: Building a WordPress theme (and a new brand) from scratch.
 ---
+import Highlight from '~/components/Highlight' import Callout from '~/components/Callout' import SideNote from '~/components/SideNote'

+<SideNote>This site is no longer on WordPress, so the theme described here can't actually be seen anywhere.</SideNote>

 It's been a goal of mine for a very long time to completely redesign my WordPress theme from scratch.
 Finally, that goal is a reality!